-all in init.py
+13.4 all in init.py

-If init.py file contains a list called all, then only the values listed there will be imported when we call from module import .
+If init.py file contains a list called all, then only the names listed there will be public.
 So if the mymodule's init.py file contains the following

 '''

-from bars import simplebar
+from mymodule.bars import simplebar

 all = [simplebar, ]

 '''

-Then by doing from mymodule import only simplebar will be available.
+Then from mymodule only simplebar will be available.